-Total yield (t ha-1) : Data presented in Table no 2 depicted that there was significant difference among the treatments.
-Out of the inorganic treatments, T8 recorded highest total yield of 22.75 t ha-1.
-Among the organic treatments, T7 showed higher total yield of 18.34 t ha- 1 which was followed by T6 (17.30 t ha-1).
+Total yield (t ha-1) : Data presented in Table 2 showed that there was a significant difference among the treatments.
+Out of the inorganic treatments, T8 recorded the highest total yield of 22.75 t ha-1.
+Among the organic treatments, T7 showed a higher total yield of 18.34 t ha- 1, which was followed by T6 (17.30 t ha-1).
 The lowest total yield was found in T1 (7.34 t ha-1)

-This increase in root parameters might be due to higher photosynthetic rate from greater photosynthetic area and their movement towards root resulting in increase in root parameters.
+This increase in root parameters might be due to higher photosynthetic rate from a greater photosynthetic area and their movement towards the root increasing root parameters.
 The present findings were in close conformity with the findings reported by Chaurasia et al ;2001 and Sharma and Singh (2003).
-The increase in root length and root diameter in organic treatment might be due to direct contribution of organic inputs with consortium in improving the fertility condition of the soil because of the increased microbial activity and better plant stand in the soil.
+The increase in root length and root diameter in organic treatment might be due to the direct contribution of organic inputs with the consortium in improving the fertility condition of the soil because of the increased microbial activity and better plant stand in the soil.

 The yield improvement under T8 was also found due to the long-term fertilizer application along with farm yard manure (Swaroop,1998).
-Yield improvement in organic treatments was due to improvement in the physical and biological properties of soil as a result of supply of additional nutrient through organics (Sharma et al,2005).
-Meanwhile, the beneficial effect of organic manure on yield might be due to an increase in organic matter content caused by the carbon dioxide generation during process of compost degradation.
+Yield improvement in organic treatments was due to improvement in the physical and biological properties of soil as a result of the supply of additional nutrients through organics (Sharma et al,2005).
+Meanwhile, the beneficial effect of organic manure on yield might be due to an increase in organic matter content caused by the carbon dioxide generation during the process of compost degradation.
 (Wilkinson,1979) and enhancement of the soil physical conditions, which helped the plant to have good root development by improving the aeration of the soil.
 (Arisha et al ;2003).
-Application of organic manure along with Consortium also known to have improvement of microbial population in soil which helps the soil to release various immobile nutrients and they also produce plant growth promoters which improve plant growth on photosynthesis activity (Levy and Taylor, 2003).
-These results were in consonance with Raja et al. (2006).
-From the study it was clearly observed that organic manures and microbial consortium had positive impact on growth and yield of radish.
+Application of organic manure along with the Consortium is also known to have an improvement of microbial population in soil, which helps the soil to release various immobile nutrients, and they also produce plant growth promoters which improve plant growth on photosynthesis activity (Levy and Taylor, 2003).
+These results aligned with Raja et al. (2006).
+From the study, it was clearly observed that organic manure and microbial consortium had a positive impact on growth and yield of radish.
 Among organic treatments, T7 :T1 +Enriched compost(5 t ha-1) was found best.

 References: